wip/app/README.md

    3. One of the pull request commit messages
 3. If it doesn’t find the words anywhere, it will set status to success

+If you use the WIP App **we strongly recommend** to [subscribe to our updates](https://github.com/wip/app/issues/89).
+If you like it, please star this repository :)

 ## Local setup

 - Setup repository